-The UK corporation tax rate as at 31 December 2018 was 19.0 per cent (effective from 1 April 2017).
-Until 1 April 2017, the UK corporation tax rate of 20.0 per cent applied.
+The UK corporation tax rate as at 31 December 2019 was 19.0 per cent (effective from 1 April 2017).
 The UK government has passed legislation to reduce the rate of corporation tax to 17.0 per cent with effect from 1 April 2020.
 These rates have been reflected in the closing deferred tax position on the balance sheet.